bparanj/crystal/programming/iac/docs/experiments/cloud-init-ec2.md

 ### Step 2: Prepare User Data

 `Cloud-init` uses user data to perform initial configurations.
-You’ll write a `cloud-init` configuration file, typically in YAML format.
+You’ll write a `cloud-init` configuration file,  in YAML format.
 Here's a simple example of user data that creates a new user and installs some packages:

 ```yaml
 #cloud-config